-Back pain and injury are the leading cause of disability and lost work time in the United States and are among of the most common reasons patients seek medical expertise.
-Four out of five adults will experience some kind of back pain episode in their lifetime.
+Back and neck pain is the leading cause of disability and lost work time in the United States and are among of the most common reasons patients seek medical expertise.
+Four out of five adults will experience some kind of back and/or neck pain episode in their lifetime.

-- Severe or shooting pain in your back
+- Severe or shooting pain in your neck or back

 - Pain, weakness or numbness in an arm or leg